appswithcode/notebooks2/_posts/2022-07-20-On Taking Notes.md

 - Customizable UI,
 - ....

-I want to write book.
+I want to write a book.
 I already started taking notes with Zettelkasten method.
 I will write a post every day.